 Shade was a one-day workshop organized by Materials & Applications with artist Edith Abeyta.
-By combining trash gleaned off the streets of downtown Los Angeles and transforming these items into sculptural quilts through community base collaboration, the workshop exposes the ugly side of abundance in the beautiful objects she makes.
+By combining trash gleaned off the streets of downtown Los Angeles and transforming the items into sculptural quilts through community base collaboration, the workshop exposes the ugly side of abundance in the beautiful objects she makes.
 Several dozens of people working together have crocheted thousands of recycled plastic grocery bags to create a 10′ x 15′ crocheted awning.

 About the Artist

 Edith Abeyta is a visual artist living in North Braddock, Pennsylvania.
 She combines post-consumer goods, particularly clothing, and participatory gestures to form temporary installations and sculptures that explore collectivity, labor, and exchange.